inteldev2080/inteldev2080/README.md

 <p align="center">
     My primary focus is on Web and Blockchain development and I am interested in mobile development.
-    I have been working for the last 6 years as a full-stack engineer.
+    I have been working for the last 7 years as a software engineer.
     What's special about me is that I have a good algorithm in backend development and I have a natural artistic sense, so I come up with good ideas in frontend development and improve the provided design.
     I am keen on writing clean and reusable code using best practices.
 </p>